 Drawing on this research the Centre identified that students from regional areas and low socio-economic status (SES) backgrounds are less likely to participate in work experience opportunities that are vital in improving graduate employability.
 Student employability is one of the strategic focus areas in La Trobe’s Future Ready Strategic Plan (La Trobe University, 2015), and was therefore recognised as an important issue to be addressed.

-The Centre proposed implementing employability bursaries for disadvantaged students for 2015, valued at $2,000 per student.
+The Centre proposed implementing employment grants for disadvantaged students for 2015, valued at $2,000 per student.

-This proposal was accepted and the Centre worked with the Colleges, Student Services, and the Academic Services Management Office to develop an employability bursary scheme for low socio-economic status students.
-The bursaries were launched in 2015.
+This proposal was accepted and the Centre worked with the Colleges, Student Services, and the Academic Services Management Office to develop the 'Work Help: Employment Grants' scheme for low socio-economic status students.
+The grants were launched in 2015.

 Evaluation of School Partnerships Program